 Adventure exploration in Misty Fjords National Monument

-Wildlife abounds.
-Black bears, mink, eagles.
-In Behm Canal, it’s all remote waterways and the isolated Tongass National Forest.
+In Behm Canal, it’s all remote waterways and the isolated Tongass National Forest coves, streams, and bays.
 On Cleveland Peninsula, your expedition team leads a low-elevation hike near clear, rushing streams.
-Good opportunities for enticing forested shots of Southeast.
-In the water orca, porpoises, seals, and otters go about their business.
-Go about yours on a guided paddle in tiny, deserted waterways that feed into Behm Canal.
+Opportunities to flex your photography skills for enticing forested shots of Southeast.
+Wildlife abounds!
+On land black bears, mink, eagles - and in the water: porpoises, seals, and otters go about their business.
+Go about yours on a guided paddle in tiny, deserted waterways that feed into the canal or on a meandering trail to experience the flora and fauna.

 Day 8: Ketchikan | Disembark